AI MEDICINE SCANNER

 What Is AI Medicine Scanning?

-AI medicine scanning uses a Vision Language Model (VLM) — a type of artificial intelligence that can look at an image and understand both the visual content and the text within it.
+AI medicine scanning uses a vision-language model (VLM) — a type of artificial intelligence that can look at an image and understand both the visual content and the text it contains.
 When you take a photo of a medicine package, the AI:

 1. Reads the medicine name from the front of the box.